By Michelle Toren

-Michelle Toren is a librarian at the Walker Branch of the Kent District Library and a mother of three children, three dogs, two bunnies and a cat.
+Michelle Toren is a librarian at the Walker Branch of the Kent District Library and a mother of three children, three dogs, one bunny and a cat.